-UPenn does accept transfer credits.
-The school accepts AP credit and IB credits.
+If students would like to graduate in less time than normal, they can choose the accelerated degree program.
+UPenn accepts transfer credits.
+The school accepts AP credit.
 Additionally, UPenn has a summer session, so students can earn credits during the summer.

-Around 96% of students who started college at UPenn graduate within six years.
+NOTE: Around 96% of students who start college at UPenn graduate within six years.

 UPenn offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||√|

 |AP Credit Accepted||√|

 |Summer Classes Available||√|